WestCraft15/framescop/README.txt

 Included in this folder is a changelog file so you can see the various changes made in this version of Framescop.

-I have also included a short tutorial below to help new users get started.
+I have also included a short tutorial below to help new users get started, but it is still recommended for those who haven't used this version before.

 If you find any bugs (which you probably will, as this is a development build), please DM WestCraft15#0744 on Discord with any information.